 Tobacco is found in cigarettes which are smoked and shisha which is smoked through a waterpipe (hookah).
 Tobacco contains the addictive substance nicotine.

 What does it look like?

-The green leaves of the tobacco plant are picked, dried and then rubbed to produce a brown, flaky mixture.
+The leaves of the tobacco plant are picked, dried and then rubbed to produce a brown, flaky mixture.

 How does it make you feel?